fsiegrist/devops-bootcamp-07-docker/Notes.md

 SSH into this Droplet and install Docker by executing `apt update` and `snap install docker`.

-Open `https://hub.docker.com` and search for the 'sonatype/nexus3' image.
+Open [Docker Hub](https://hub.docker.com) and search for the 'sonatype/nexus3' image.
 Find the commands in the documentation to create a volume and start the container.
 Go back to the terminal of the DigitalOcean Droplet and execute them:
 - `docker volume create --name nexus-data`
 - `docker run -d -p 8081:8081 --name nexus -v nexus-data:/nexus-data sonatype/nexus3`